-The WTP, WWTP, and 3 of 4 Pump Stations are each equipped with a diesel-powered backup generator that is designed to maintain each critical facility's vital functions during short-duration power outages.
+The WTP, WWTP, and Pump Stations are each equipped with a diesel-powered backup generator that is designed to maintain each critical facility's vital functions during short-duration power outages (one pump station is served by a dedicate portable backup generator).
 These units and the supporting infrastructure are not designed for prolonged power outages.